 - Note 1 Budget Monitoring throughout 2018-19 has forecast an underspend of £2.046m.
 The final position secured was an underspend of £6.999m.
-The main broad themes are:- - An underspend within Children Services, mainly as a result of early delivery of future year savings (£3.560m) - Budgeted contingency in Prescribing not required to be utilised in 2018/19 (£3.213m) - An underspend across a range of services due to vacancies as a result of staff turnover and delays in recruitment, and absences due to sickness and maternity leave.
-This was partially offset by overspends in overtime and agency costs. (£8.667m) - An underspend in traditional Supported Living and Older People Purchased Day Care Services (£2.045m), which is as a consequence of the introduction of personalisation and partially off-sets the overspend being experienced in this area.
+The main broad themes are:- - An underspend within Children Services, mainly as a result of early delivery of future year savings (£3.560m) - Budgeted contingency in Prescribing not required to be utilised in 2018/19 mainly as a result of the delay to Brexit and the risk associated with global prices (£3.213m) - An underspend across a range of services due to vacancies as a result of staff turnover and delays in recruitment, and maternity leave.
+This was partially offset by overspends in overtime and agency costs (£8.667m).
+A number of factors have contributed to this underspend and include services experiencing an average wait of 7 months from starting recruitment to securing people in posts, skill shortages in some service areas and high turnover levels within existing employees.
+A number of actions are being progressed including streamlining the recruitment process, aligning recruitment timescales with the availability of newly qualified professionals and developing programmes of targeted recruitment. - An underspend in traditional Supported Living and Older People Purchased Day Care Services (£2.045m), which is as a consequence of the introduction of personalisation and partially off-sets the overspend being experienced in this area.

 This has been off-set by overspends, the main areas being attributable to unachieved savings from 2018/19 (£3.069m) and demand within Adult Services and Older People Services (£6.588m) both of which are linked to the demand being experienced for care homes and care packages.
-The

-Transformation Programme Board continues to monitor these savings to ensure these are secured moving forward or alternative plans are put in place.
+The Transformation Programme Board continues to monitor these savings to ensure these are secured moving forward or alternative plans are put in place.

 - Note 2 A number of commitments made in 2018/19 in relation to local and national priorities will not complete until future years.
-These are:- - Funding received for the delivery of national and local priorities including Primary Care and Mental Health Transformation which is required to meet future year commitments (£9.698m); - Commitments which were made in 2018/19, where implementation has been delayed until 2019/20 (£3.215m);
+These are:- - Funding received for the delivery of national and local priorities including Primary Care and Mental Health Transformation which is required to meet future year commitments (£9.698m).
+The majority of this relates to ringfenced funding which has been received to meet specific commitments and must be carried forward to meet the conditions attached to the receipt of this funding;

+• Commitments which were made in 2018/19, where implementation has been delayed until 2019/20 (£3.215m).

-The IJB elected to transfer £19,912,000 to both general reserves and for specific earmarked commitments in 2019/20.
-Details of this can be found here.
+The IJB elected to transfer £19.912m to both general reserves and for specific earmarked commitments in 2019/20.